-(With the exception of then French President Jacques Chirac, who said: "Anything that can hurt the convictions of someone else, in particular religious convictions, should be avoided.")
+(With the exception of the French President Jacques Chirac, who said: “Anything that can hurt the convictions of someone else, in particular, religious convictions, should be avoided.”)

 Six months later, in February 2007, several Muslim groups took Charlie Hebdo to court for publicly “insulting” Islam.

-Philippe Val described the trial as a "witch hunt" and Francois Hollande, then Socialist party secretary and current President of France, testified in favour of freedom of expression.
+Philippe Val described the trial as a “witch hunt” and Francois Hollande, the Socialist party secretary and current President of France, testified in favour of freedom of expression.

 The magazine was ultimately cleared of “racial insults” for publishing the cartoons and a court ruling upheld Mr Val’s right to satire Islamic extremism.

 Four years later, after little further incitement from Hebdo, its offices were burned in an apparent arson attack on the day after it published an issue with the Prophet Mohammed as its “editor-in-chief”.